nmalamug/nmalamug/README.md

 Here, you can find some of the more software-oriented projects I have created or contributed to.

+Feel free to reach out to me at nmalamug@bu.edu!

 <!--
 **nmalamug/nmalamug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.